trevor mcclaughlin – Australia | LinkedIn

 During the Northern fall (autumn, 2017) it was interpreted by actors in Portland, Oregon, and Pittsburg, Pennsylvania.
 In 2018 and 2019 Belfast Girls ‘came home’ to Australia, to Mittagong and Queanbeyan, where it was performed to great acclaim.
 Its premiere in Sweden is scheduled for November 2019.

-The inimitable writer, Evelyn Conlon, published Not the Same Sky (Wakefield Press) about the orphan girls which was launched in 2013 at the International Famine gathering in Sydney.
+The inimitable writer, Aosdana member Evelyn Conlon, published Not the Same Sky (Wakefield Press) about the orphan girls which was launched in 2013 at the International Famine gathering in Sydney.
 In May 2015 it had another very successful ‘launch’ in both Dublin and London.

 Other outstanding events celebrating the young women include the re-enactment of the arrival of the Thomas Arbuthnot orphans at Hyde Park Barracks by Richard Reid, Cheryl Mongan and the Yass Historical Society in 1996.
 That same year Richard and Cheryl published their ground-breaking ‘a decent set of girls…’ The Irish Famine orphans of the Thomas Arbuthnot.
 Richard’s book, “Farewell my Children” (2011) puts the story in a larger context.
-In 2015, Kay Caball’s Kerry Girls and Barbara Barclay’s website www.mayoorphangirls.weebly.com are showing the way forward for local studies which i would argue is a good to go.
+In 2015, Kay Caball’s Kerry Girls and Barbara Barclay’s website www.mayoorphangirls.weebly.com both show the way forward for local studies which i would argue is a good way to go.

 For future development of the subject may i suggest using public or applied history?
 Here is a diagram from the Institute of Historical Research that illustrates perfectly what i mean.